PurdueCAM2Project/HELPSweb/source/currentmember.rst

 as the very first word in a title.
 This is *unwise* because the acronym probably means nothing to readers.
 For this research team, **you must not use an acronym** in the title because every word must mean something important to readers (not authors).
-This principle is not subject to discussion.
-Dr. Lu will not waste time on this issue.
-If you disagree, leave this research team.

 Authors and Affiliations
 ########################